Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Datasets and network setup

 All \awi, $\mean{\r}_{\theta,i}$ and $\sigma_{\theta,i}$ are predicted by the BNN and are thus functions of $\fsetclus$.
 The mixture weights \awi are forced to be positive and to add up to unity by applying a \emph{softmax}~\cite{Bridle:1989a,Bridle:1990a} function.

 To find the maximum of \probbayes, the negative logarithmic likelihood $-\log\probbayes$ is minimised.
-Without further modifications, this minimisation tends to prefer larger values of $\sigma_{\theta,i}$ in the exponents of the Gaussian functions.
-To avoid trivial solutions $\sigma_{\theta,i} \rightarrow \infty$ and to generally restrict the values of $\sigma_{\theta,i}$ to meaningful ranges, a Kullback-Leibler divergence $\kl[q(\theta),\pprior(\theta)]$ \cite{KL_1951} is introduced to act as a regulator in the BNN loss function \lbnn,
+As the uncertainties $\sigma_{\theta,i}$ are learned as well, rather than being fixed \emph{a-priori}, this approach implements a \emph{heteroscedastic} loss function that regularises the otherwise prevalent trend of the minimisation to prefer larger values of $\sigma_{\theta,i}$ in the exponents of the Gaussian functions.
+Therefore, trivial solutions $\sigma_{\theta,i} \rightarrow \infty$ are avoided and the values of $\sigma_{\theta,i}$ are generally restricted to meaningful ranges.
+The introduction of a (reverse) Kullback-Leibler divergence $\kl[q(\theta),\pprior(\theta)]$ \cite{KL_1951} in the BNN loss function \lbnn acts as a ridge (L2) regularisation \cite{Hastie_2020} that controls over-fitting and focuses the fit on regions of relevant data,

 The $\kl[q(\theta),\pprior(\theta)]$ term vanishes when the distribution of learned network parameters $q(\theta)$ matches the prior $\pprior(\theta)$.
 Both $q(\theta)$ and $\pprior(\theta)$ are chosen to be Gaussians so that $\kl[q(\theta),\pprior(\theta)]$ can be calculated analytically.
 The prior mean and standard deviation are set to zero and one, respectively.
 The likelihood \probbayes is taken from \EqRef{eq:bnn_gmix} and the network parameters $\theta$ are sampled once from $q(\theta)$ to calculate the average negative logarithmic likelihood term in \EqRef{eq:bnn_loss}.
 More details of the motivation and the design of \lbnn are given in \AppRef{app:loss:bnn}.